A guide to capital gains tax on divorce and separation

 (a) it continues to be the other spouse’s only or main residence;

-(b) the transfer takes place under a Consent Order and a claim is submitted to HMRC within 2 years of the Order being made; and
+(b) the transfer takes place under a separation agreement or a consent order, and a claim is submitted to HMRC within 2 years; and

 (c) the leaving spouse has not elected a new “principal private residence” since leaving.